top of page

 Copy of Oceanside Marine flare event newsletter graphic .png

-CPSC has partnered with Alameda County, special district Delta Diablo, the Del Norte Solid Waste Management Authority, the West Contra Costa County Integrated Waste Management Authority (RecycleMore), Marin County, City of Morro Bay, and the Port of Los Angeles, alongside CalRecycle, and the California State Parks & Coastal Commission’s California Boating Clean and Green Program to collect expired marine flares.
+CPSC has partnered with Alameda County, special district Delta Diablo, the Del Norte Solid Waste Management Authority, the West Contra Costa County Integrated Waste Management Authority (RecycleMore), Marin County, City of Morro Bay, the Port of San Diego, and the Port of Los Angeles, alongside CalRecycle, and the California State Parks & Coastal Commission’s California Boating Clean and Green Program to collect expired marine flares.
 In addition to collection, this collaboration continues to educate residents about marine flare management safety.
 This includes the advantages of eVDSDs, to protect communities and local environment.

 Recreational boaters in partner jurisdiction areas can take their expired marine flares to the temporary collection events at their local Household Hazardous Waste (HHW) facility during special events.
 Only expired marine flares from residential boaters will be accepted.
 Flares from commercial crafts or any organizations, nor any other HHW materials, will be accepted during these special collection events.